NCEMS/energetic-origins-of-PPI-connectivity/2-sequence-parsing/README.md

 Add sequence information from `orf_trans.fasta` and DeepTMHMM annotations for each sequence.

-Execute this portion of the pipeline by running the command
+To run this pipeline step in isolation, run the command `snakemake --use-conda` from the `2-sequence-parsing` directory.

-`snakemake --use-conda`

-Note: signal sequences are currently cleaved off of the sequence based on DeepTMHMM predictions.
+*N.B.*: signal sequences are currently cleaved based on DeepTMHMM predictions.
 This part of the code will be updated to include cleavage sites based on SignalP results ASAP.